jgalang0923/jgalang0923/README.md

 ## About Me 🚀

 I'm just an entire IT Department (maybe) who passionately loves administrating and programming.
 My stacks there are already presented (you can take a look at it 😉).
-Sometimes when I'm not doing an "IT stuff" I just live normally like everybody does 😅
+Sometimes when I'm not doing an "IT stuff", I live normally like everybody does 😅

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=jgalang0923&label=Profile%20views&color=f03c18&style=flat" alt="Profile views" />